learn-it-in-russian/tldr-ru/pages/linux/xrandr.md

 `xrandr --output {{VGA1}} --off`

-- Set brightness for LVDS1 to 50%:
+- Set the brightness for LVDS1 to 50%:

 `xrandr --output {{LVDS1}} --brightness {{0.5}}`

-- See display hardware information:

-`xrandr -q`